Our Commitment to Community

 EVALUATION AND TRANSPARENCY

 - The X Lab of the Maxwell School of Citizenship and Public Affairs at Syracuse University was hired to evaluate the Breaking Glass series in 2018.
-X Lab will now develop a two-year EDI evaluation of The Glimmerglass Festival to be shared with the field at its conclusion.
+In March 2021 we began work with the Maxwell XLab, to begin to evaluate our EDI initiatives over the next 2 years.

 BLACK LIVES MATTER